Corporate social responsibility: Brand differentiation

 A Harvard Business Review article proposes three stages of practice in which CSR can be divided.
 Stage one focuses on philanthropy, including donations of money or equipment to non-profit organizations, engagement with community initiatives, and employee volunteering.
 This is characterized as the "soul" of a company, expressing the social and environmental priorities of the founders.
 The authors assert that companies engage in CSR because they are an integral part of society.
 The Coca-Cola Company contributes $88.1 million annually to various environmental, educational, and humanitarian organizations.
 Another example is PNC Financial Services' "Grow Up Great" childhood education program.
 This program provides critical school readiness resources to underserved communities where PNC operates.

-On the other hand, stage two focuses on improving operational effectiveness in the workplace.
+Stage two focuses on improving operational effectiveness in the workplace.
 The researchers assert that programs in this stage strive to deliver social or environmental benefits to support a company's operation across the value chain by improving efficiency.
 Some examples include sustainability initiatives to reduce resource use, waste, and emissions that could reduce costs.
 It also calls for investing in employee work conditions such as health care and education, which may enhance productivity and retention.
 Unlike philanthropic giving, which is evaluated by its social and environmental return, initiatives in the second stage are predicted to improve the corporate bottom line with social value.
 Grupo Bimbo, the largest bakery in Mexico, is an excellent example of this.
 The company strives to meet social welfare needs.
 It offers free educational services to help employees complete high school.
 Bimbo also provides supplementary medical care and financial assistance to close government health coverage gaps.

 Moreover, the third stage of the program aims to transform the business model.
 Companies create new forms of business to address social or environmental challenges that will lead to financial returns in the long run.
 One example can be seen in Unilever's Project Shakti in India.
 The authors describe that the company hires women in villages and provides them with micro-finance loans to sell soaps, oils, detergents, and other products door-to-door.
 This research indicates that more than 65,000 women entrepreneurs are doubling their incomes while increasing rural access and hygiene in Indian villages.
 Another example is IKEA's "People and Planet" initiative, which is to be 100% sustainable by 2020.
 Consequently, the company wants to introduce a new model to collect and recycle old furniture.